gapp101/codingChallenge/README.md

 powerClient will timeout after 20 seconds if no response is received from powerServer.

-If the IP address 127.0.0.1 does not work, then try the 2nd IP address written to the powerServer console at startup.
+If the IP address 127.0.0.1 does not work, then try the 2nd IP address written to the log file at startup (see below).

 Logging